mikarinneoracle/dockernode-app/wercker.md

 <a href="https://github.com/mikarinneoracle/dockernode-app/blob/master/Dockerfile">this Dockerfile</a>.
 Here, we are using Wercker's source directory `/pipeline/source` as the `WORKDIR`.

-Once this image is built we can then use is as the box for the Wercker workflow.
+Once this image is built we can then use it as the box for the Wercker workflow.

 Each Wercker workflow needs a `Wercker.yml` that defines the steps for it.
 In our sample Node.js application the <a href="https://github.com/oracle/docker-images/blob/master/ContainerCloud/images/rolling-router-sticky-sessions/wercker.yml">Wercker.yml file looks like this<a>.